Hepatitis B Foundation: History

-Organization and operations
+Operations

 The Hepatitis B Foundation is a nonprofit organization that provides resources and information about hepatitis B, engages in public health outreach campaigns, and leads public policy initiatives.
-Their website acts as a resource for patients, the medical community, and general public to learn about the diagnosis and treatment of hepatitis B. Patient-centered support groups and trained counselors, who answer email and telephone questions, can be found on their website.
-Their website is available in 12 different languages, including Chinese, Hindi, Korean, and Vietnamese.
+Their website acts as a resource for patients, the medical community, and general public to learn about the diagnosis and treatment of hepatitis B. Patient-centered support groups and trained counselors can be found on their website.

 For the medical community, the Hepatitis B Foundation organizes the International HBV Scientific Meeting annually for scientists discuss to new discoveries in hepatitis B research.
 The organization is also actively involved in policy-making, helping ensure hepatitis B is a health priority at the local and federal level.

 The Baruch S. Blumberg Institute was established in 2003 by the Hepatitis B Foundation to conduct focused biomedical research on hepatitis B. Originally known as the Institute of Hepatitis and Virus Research, it was renamed in 2013 to honor its late co-founder and discoverer of the hepatitis B virus, Baruch S. Blumberg.

-The research institute contains the largest group of non-profit scientists in the United States working on hepatitis B research.
-In 2006, the Hepatitis B Foundation opened its first research facility on Delaware Valley College's campus to house the Baruch S Blumberg Institute.
+In 2006, the Hepatitis B Foundation opened its first research facility on Delaware Valley College's campus to house the Baruch S. Blumberg Institute.
 This research facility was recognized by the state as a Pennsylvania Keystone Innovation Zone.
-In 2006, the foundation built a research center to accommodate its expanding activities.
+The same year, the foundation built a research center to accommodate its expanding activities.
 This new center, called the Pennsylvania Biotechnology Center, presently acts as the headquarters for the Hepatitis B Foundation and Baruch S. Blumberg Institute.
 The Hepatitis B Foundation's biotechnology center has created over 700 jobs and brought in more than $1.8 billion to the Bucks County economic region between 2013 and 2015.

-In 2017, the foundation secured a $13 million grant to expand its Pennsylvania Biotechnology Center by 47,000 square feet, which will add 100 new jobs to its research facility.
+In 2017, the foundation secured a $13 million grant to expand its Pennsylvania Biotechnology Center by 47,000 square feet, added 100 new jobs to its research facility.
+Each year, the Hepatitis B Foundation awards the Baruch S. Blumberg Prize for contributions to hepatitis research.